 Apple Scrap Jelly

-Skim foam off the top and ladle the jelly in hot, sterile, ½ pint jelly jars, leaving 1/4″ headspace.
-Once the jars are filled, use a clean, damp rag and wipe the rims.
+- Skim foam off the top and ladle the jelly into hot, sterile, ½ pint jelly jars, leaving 1/4" headspace.
+Once the jars are filled, use a clean, damp rag and wipe the sides.
 Inspect the jars for any nicks or cracks (dispose of any that are cracked).